 Still, keto flu symptoms typically resolve within a few days to a few weeks and can be minimized by staying hydrated and getting plenty of electrolytes (

 Keep in mind that there’s currently a lack of research on the potential health effects of following a ketogenic diet for long time periods.

 Finally, although the diet may result in temporary weight loss, many people often regain some weight back once they resume a normal diet (

 Be sure to consult a healthcare professional before making any changes to your diet to prevent any adverse effects on your health and ensure that you’re meeting your nutritional needs.

-The ketogenic diet may offer benefits for women going through menopause, including increased insulin sensitivity, decreased weight gain, and reduced cravings.
+The ketogenic diet may offer benefits for women during menopause, including increased insulin sensitivity, decreased weight gain, and reduced cravings.

-However, it can also alter hormone levels, which could affect thyroid function and cause several adverse effects.
+However, it may increase certain risk factors for cardiovascular disease and restrict the intake of several important nutrients.
 What’s more, the keto flu may temporarily worsen symptoms of menopause during your body’s transition into ketosis.

-Though the ketogenic diet may work for some women going through menopause, keep in mind that it’s not a one-size-fits-all solution for everyone.
+Though the ketogenic diet may work for some women during menopause, keep in mind that it’s not a one-size-fits-all solution for everyone.